jtfmumm/aleat/README.md

 v0.01

-This is the very early stage of the project.
+This is a very early stage of the project.
 There are only a few parameters for generation, but these will be expanded to include:
 -twelve tone compositions
 -a selection of composition styles relying on Markov chains